GBKS/opendesign.guide/content/2-the-designers-role.md

 ## The Evolving Role of Design

-In the early days of open source, the focus was primarily on functionality.
+In the early days of open source [C1](/1-open-source){:class='chapter-link'}, the focus was primarily on functionality.
 Developers were more concerned with creating powerful software that could perform complex tasks, often with little emphasis on user-friendliness.
 The result was software that, while impressive in its capabilities, could be challenging for the average user to navigate and use effectively.

 Today, design plays a crucial role in the success and adoption of open source projects.
 The community has recognized that even the most powerful software is of limited use if people find it difficult or frustrating to use.
 There is now a growing emphasis on creating intuitive, visually appealing interfaces and smooth user experiences.